NLM-OCCS/nlmfedcred/docs/index.md

 A user may be granted the ability to authenticate to multiple roles on multiple accounts in AWS.
-The information about which accounts and roles are available is encoded into a SAML Assertion.
+The information about which accounts and roles are available is encoded into the SAML Assertion.
 Luckily, the AWS CLI and libraries support a concept called [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) so that a user can manage the credentials for many profiles.